ADMISSION TICKETS TO ANI

 As you can see from the above pictures, the tickets are in two parts.
 Actually, the complete tickets are in three parts.
 At the point of sale one part remains in the ticket book as a record of its sale.
 The other two parts of the ticket should then be given to the visitor (if there is a separate ticket booth and entrance gate), or only the larger part given (the part marked "be kept during the visit") if there is no separate gate.
 At Ani there is no separate gate.

-The fraud is very blatant, and has been known about for several years by officials in Kars (it was impossible to hide because there was always a big difference in the number of tickets sold at Ani and the number of people applying for permits to visit Ani).
-However, it continues unchecked and the same person remains in charge of the ticket booth.
-Because there is now no permit involved in visiting Ani there is now no independent record of visitor numbers, making the scam even easier to operate.
-The same scam operates in many Ministry of CUlture sites throughout Turkey.
+The fraud is very blatant and has been going on for years - though it seems to have diminished in recent years after the individual who manned the booth during the 1990s and the 2000s retired.
+Before 2003 it would have been impossible to hide the practice because there was always a big difference in the number of tickets sold at Ani and the number of people applying for permits to visit Ani - so the scam must have been known about by officials in Kars.
+Since 2003 no permit has been required to visit Ani - so there is now no independent record of visitor numbers, making the scam even easier to operate.
+The same scam operates in many Ministry of Culture sites throughout Turkey.

-All visitors to Ani should make sure that they are always given the large part of the ticket (the part that is marked "be kept during the visit").
+All visitors to Turkish Ministry of Culture sites should make sure that they are always given the large part of the ticket (the part that is marked "be kept during the visit").